groundh0g/fauxcabulary.org/_posts/_queue/_NOTES_.md

   Forbids - an active auction
   Authorize - a writer's peepers
   Prius - before we first dated
   ??
-Argon - a missing consonant; the result of successful speech therapy for a pirate Sixties - T, T, T, T, T, T
+Argon - a missing consonant; the Boston accent; speech therapy for a pirate Sixties - T, T, T, T, T, T
   Aftermath - no more cyphers
   Until - to smooth grooved soil
   Poodle - a fecal valley
+  Capsize - a measure of headwear